londaka/Note-Taking-App/README.md

 # Note-Taking-App
-This is my Note taking app
+This is my Note Taking App